-The current and expected customer service levels are detailed in Tables 7 which shows the expected levels of service based on resource levels in the current long-term financial plan.
+The current and expected customer service levels are detailed in Tables 12 and 13.
+Table 14 shows the expected levels of service based on resource levels in the current long-term financial plan.

 Organisational measures are measures of fact related to the service delivery outcome. e.g. number of occasions when service is not available, condition %'s of Very Poor, Poor/Average/Good, Very Good.
 Key performance criteria have been developed based on LOS and targets set to measure the performance for different class of assets.